alpha-tango-kilo/imdb-id/README.md

     -n, --non-interactive
             Disables interactive features (always picks the first result)

+    -u, --print-url
+            Print the full web url instead of just the id

     -r, --results <number_of_results>
             The maximum number of results to show from IMDb